Logotype for The Star Entertainment Group Limited

 Executive summary

-• Statutory EBITDA for FY24 was AUD 175 million, down 45% year-over-year, with a statutory loss of AUD 1.69 billion, including AUD 1.4 billion in impairments and significant items.
+• Statutory EBITDA for FY24 was AUD 175 million, down 45% year-over-year, with a statutory net loss of AUD 1.69 billion, mainly due to a AUD 1.44 billion non-cash impairment and challenging trading conditions.

-• Revenue declined 10% to AUD 1,678 million compared to FY23, reflecting loss of market share, regulatory changes, and a softer consumer environment.
+• Revenue declined 10% to AUD 1,678 million, reflecting loss of market share, regulatory changes, and a softer consumer environment.

-• Business performance deteriorated further in the second half of FY24, with EBITDA for H2 at AUD 61 million, down 46% from H1, and negative EBITDA in July and August 2024.
+• Business performance deteriorated further in the second half of FY24, with EBITDA losses in July and August 2024.

 • The Star Brisbane opened in August 2024, replacing Treasury Brisbane, with initial gaming revenues up relative to Treasury and further ramp-up expected.